 Over time the small increases you have been making will add up and you would have increased a lot.
 If you slowly increased intensity, after 10 months you will be doing 10 different exercises in your workout routine with over 60 reps each.
 To make your habit less of a burden you must now break your habits into sets.
 Instead of doing 60 reps in one shot, break it down into three sets of 20 reps.
 If you are satisfied with how you are doing, you can stop increasing.
 I write 1000 words every day and find that anything more is a little overwhelming to do.
 The habit should always be easy and never overwhelming or difficult to do.

-Be patient and learn how to form a habit with a pace you can sustain in the long run, because only consistency brings results.
-Create small habits and increase by small amounts slowly to stay consistent.
+Be patient and learn how to form a habit with a pace you can sustain in the long run because only consistency brings results.
+Create small habits and increase in small amounts slowly to stay consistent.
 The 3 steps of starting small, increasing intensity slowly and stopping/breaking your habit into sets are part of the 10 step system to form a habit which we will cover in the second section of this post.

 Your habit needs a trigger to start.
-You need to learn how to create a habit trigger because it acts like a reminder that tells you to do your habit.
+You need to learn how to create a habit trigger because it acts as a reminder that tells you to do your habit.
 There are 4 triggers that will help you start your habit.

 For example, every day at 6 Am, you exercise.
 During this time you don’t attend calls, read your texts messages, emails or do anything else for that matter.
 You turn off the internet, your phone and unplug your TV.
-You either do you habit or sit still.
+You either do your habit or sit still.
 Working can be a dangerous form of procrastination.
 You can trick yourself into thinking you are busy by doing everything other than what is required.
 You can sit still and when you feel you are stuck you will start doing the habit you planned to do just to pass time.

 After enough repetitions, the time will become a trigger for your habit putting you in the right mental state to do the work.